Port Canaveral and Cocoa Beach Beaches – A Guide for Cruisers and Visitors

 Options from any Terminal:

-- Travel time – It takes about 15-20 minutes from the Port to Alan Shepard Park from where it is a very short walk to the beach (east) and the famous Ron Jon Surf Shop (south).
+- Travel time – It takes about 15-20 minutes from the Port to Alan Shepard Park or the Sheraton Four Points Hotel from where it is a very short walk to the beach (east) and the famous Ron Jon Surf Shop (south).

 - Frequency – The buses run every 30 minutes or so and the last shuttle is usually 3 hours prior to ship sailing time from both pick up and drop off location.